 If most of your transactions are isolated to, and used within, a single process, you may decide to use an in-process instance of the VisiTransact Transaction Service.
-However, this means that the requirements for transactions (that is, high availability)-usually handled by a stand-alone instance of the VisiTransact Transaction Service-can only be met if the application process remains running when transactions (outside of the process) are using the instance of the VisiTransact Transact Transact Transact Transact Transact Transact Transactions (outside of the process) are using the instance of the VisiTransact Transact Transact Transaction Service that you have embedded within your application process.
-See "Embedding a VisiTransact Transaction Service instance in your application".
+However, this means that the requirements for transactions (that is, high availability)-usually handled by a stand-alone instance of the VisiTransact Transaction Service-can only be met if the application process remains running when transactions are in progress.
+This requirement is especially important if other applications (outside of the process) are using the instance of the VisiTransact Transaction Service that you have embedded within your application process.
+See Embedding a VisiTransact Transaction Service instance in your application.